swirlai/swirl-search/docs/Admin-Guide.md

 # Manually Starting Services

+TBD: review and update or remove all below

 The exact incantations to start the services varies by Operating System.
 The following sections present them along with the expected output.

 ## Mac OS/X or Linux